edakaraman/edakaraman/README.md

 Here are some ideas to get you started:
 -->
 - 💻 I'm 4th year software engineering student.
--	📚 I'm developing myself on Frontend Development & Mobile.
+-	📚 I'm developing myself on Frontend Development.
-- 🌱 I’m currently learning ReactJS & React Native
+- 🌱 I’m currently learning ReactJS